-Sweet and spicy oven baked sweet potato wedges with chipotle aioli dipping sauce!
+Sweet and spicy oven baked sweet potato fries with chipotle aioli dipping sauce.
 An addictively delicious healthy appetizer, side dish, or game day treat.

 I don't like to fuss too much for platter night - usually I'll serve sautéed cut-up sausages with toothpicks and honey mustard to dip.
 There'll be a crudité of whatever raw veggies I have in the fridge, with Annie's Goddess Dressing (my favorite store-bought dressing); one hunk of delicious cheese with crackers or a thinly-sliced baguette.

 But I always cook one special thing for platter night, and it is often a vegetable dish that is healthy and irresistible.
 When I make these hot, spicy sweet potato wedges with chipotle aioli, they are the stars of platter night.
 They are amazing!

 Here's the recipe for chili and brown sugar baked sweet potato fries with chipotle aioli dipping sauce.
 If you make this recipe, I hope you'll come back to leave a star rating and a comment.
 I'd love to know what you think.Print

 Below are the original photos for this post.
 I recently updated the photos, but I decided to keep the old ones for sentimental value.
 This is one of my earliest recipes on Panning The Globe, recipe #5, before I knew anything about food styling and photography.
 Being a food blogger has been, and continues to be, a continual learning process.
 I like to see where I started and where I've come.